scionproto/scion/doc/ControlPlanePKI.md

 __Primary AS:__ has at least one of the above attributes.

-An AS that has no core links must not be a core AS.
-An authoritative AS must be a core AS (this ensures it is reachable by other core ASes for bootstrap purposes).
-A voting AS is required to have both offline and online keys.
-Non-voting ASes must not have offline or online keys.
-An issuing AS is required to have an issuing key.
-Non-issuing ASes must not have an issuing key.

 All ASes with one or more attributes are considered primary ASes, and are listed in the TRC, along with their relevant keys.
 ASes without any of these attributes are not considered primary and must not appear in the TRC.